 Voya Financial helps Americans plan, invest and protect their savings — to get ready to retire better.
 The company is committed to conducting business in a way that is environmentally and economically responsible, and as part of these efforts, Voya has purchased clean, emission-free wind energy credits equal to 100% of its electricity usage since 2007.

 Wal-Mart Stores, Inc. (NYSE: WMT) is a global retailer operating 11,532 stores under 72 banners in 28 countries and e-commerce websites in 11 countries.
 Walmart continues to be a leader in sustainability, corporate philanthropy and employment opportunity.
-As part of RE100, Wal-Mart is committed to sourcing 100% of its electricity from renewable energy.
+As part of RE100, Wal-Mart is committed to sourcing 100% of its electricity from renewable energy by 2025.
 The company aims to produce or procure 7,000 GWh of renewable energy globally by the end of 2020.

 Workday, Inc. is a global provider of enterprise cloud applications.
 The company has purchased an amount of renewable electricity that is equivalent to 100% of its global consumption since 2008, and is now planning to supplement with on-site and off-site generation.

 YOOX NET A PORTER GROUP is the world's leading online luxury fashion retailer.
 The group has set a RE100 goal to obtain 100% of its power from renewable sources by 2020.